Chart Color Schemes

 Kellyville Ridge is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Kellyville Ridge's dwellings, as per the latest Census, consisted of 85.4% houses and 14.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in Kellyville Ridge was at 16.2%, with mortgaged dwellings at 58.5% and rented ones at 25.3%.
-The median monthly mortgage repayment was $2,600, above Sydney metro's average of $2,427.
-The median weekly rent was $580, compared to Sydney metro's $470.
-Nationally, Kellyville Ridge's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Kellyville Ridge's dwelling structure, as per the latest Census, consisted of 85.4% houses and 14.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
+Home ownership in Kellyville Ridge stood at 16.2%, with mortgaged properties at 58.5% and rented dwellings at 25.3%.
+The median monthly mortgage repayment was $2,600, higher than Sydney metro's average of $2,427.
+The median weekly rent in Kellyville Ridge was $580, compared to Sydney metro's $470.
+Nationally, Kellyville Ridge's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing